Hoadley's Chocolates: Expansion

 Originally, the sale of Hoadley's products was limited to just Victoria (mainly Melbourne).
 Earliest records for interstate sales appeared in Western Australia in 1921, with advertisements for Violet Crumble by the Perth department store Boans in the lead-up to Christmas.
 They were sold by the box, for two shillings and sixpence (25 cents) and individual bars became available for sale the following year.
 In 1923 Hoadley's registered Violet Crumble as a trademark.
 Advertisements for Violet Crumble later appeared in interstate newspapers, including the Adelaide Advertiser, with records dating back to at least 1923.

 In the 1930s the company was on the verge of bankruptcy, but was brought back to profitability mostly through a series of imaginative marketing campaigns by Albert, such as series of collectable cards, many featuring popular Australian an international sporting celebrities of the day, included with various product lines.

-During the 1940s sales and profits for the company continued to rise and in 1947 the Poly Waffle was launched, which went on to become Hoadley's second most popular product line behind the Violet Crumble.
+During the 1940s sales and profits for the company continued to rise and in 1947 the Polly Waffle was launched, which went on to become Hoadley's second most popular product line behind the Violet Crumble.
 Like the Violet Crumble and Violet Chocolate Assortment before it, the Polly Waffle followed the company's tradition of a mostly purple wrapper.

 In the post-war years the company continued to operate under Hoadley's sons and more product lines were introduced to the market.
-Later (possibly in or around 1962) Albert's son Gordon assumed the role of Managing Director and presided over the company until its takeover by Rowntree's in 1972.
+Later (possibly in or around 1962) Albert's son Gordon assumed the role of managing director and presided over the company until its takeover by Rowntree's in 1972.

-New Ownership
+New ownership

 After years of financial struggles in the 1960s, Hoadley's Chocolates was bought out by the British chocolate manufacturer Rowntree's in 1972, when it then became known as Rowntree Hoadley Ltd. The new company rationalised its product line and some of the less popular products from the Hoadley's Chocolates era were discontinued.
 New confectionery items, many non-chocolate, were added to the product range.

 In 1988 Rowntree Hoadley was acquired by the Swiss conglomerate Nestlé and the remaining Hoadley's products were then sold originally under the Rowntree Nestlé brand and later just as Nestlé.

 In 2018 Nestlé sold the rights to the Violet Crumble to South Australian confectioner Robern Menz.
 In 2019 Menz also bought the rights to the Polly Waffle from Nestlé, which the company had discontinued in 2009.
-Production is expected to recommence in 2021.
+Production is expected to recommence in 2023.